 Excel Autofit Row Height

-We all know excel has default row height but not many of us know how this default row height is determined.
-The default row height is determined based on the font size we have set, when the Excel file is opened and if no changes are made to the default settings then the default font name is “Calibri” and font size is “11”, so row height is 15 points which are equal to 20 pixels.
+We all know excel has a default row height, but not many know how this default row height is determined.
+The default row height is determined based on the font size we have set when the Excel file is opened, and if no changes are made to the default settings, then the default font name is “Calibri,” and font size is “11”, so row height is 15 points which are equal to 20 pixels.

-Often time after we start working with worksheet we may need to adjust the rows and columns width & height according to the data structure.
+Often, after we start working with the worksheet, we may need to adjust the rows and columns width & height according to the data structure.
 We can change the default height and width of rows height as per our requirement.
 So in this article, we will show you how to use excel autofit row height.

-To see the row height click on the bottom of the row header and it will display the row height of the selected row.
+To see the row height click on the bottom of the row header; it will display the row height of the selected row.